 - 2 egg yolks

-- ¼ tsp. salt
+- 1/4 teaspoon salt

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-- Let the custard cool, then cover with plastic wrap (pressing the wrap into contact with the top of the custard to prevent a “skin” from forming) and refrigerate until firm for several hours or overnight.
-The warm pudding mixture may taste a little watery, but overnight refrigeration gives a smooth creaminess to this custard.
-Yields a little over 2 cups.
+Remove the kettle from the heat and whisk in the butter, vanilla, and sweetener.
+Let the custard cool, then cover with plastic wrap (pressing the wrap into contact with the top of the custard to prevent a “skin” from forming) and refrigerate overnight.
+The warm pudding mixture may taste a little watery, but overnight refrigeration brings a smooth creaminess.
+Yields a little over 2 cups